Noah-Huppert/radar-driveway/README.md

 This code was developed to run on a Raspberry PI.

 ## Connecting To Raspberry PI
-1. First setup the Raspberry PI with an operating system, and make it so you can SSH in (For Raspberry PI OS put a file named `ssh` in the root directory).
+1. First setup the Raspberry PI with an operating system, and make it so you can SSH in (For Raspberry PI OS put a file named `ssh` in the boot directory).
 2. Connect an Ethernet cable between the Raspberry PI and your computer.
 3. Make a copy of `.env-example` named `.env` and add your own configuration values
 4. Run the DHCP server: